jacob-pro/astro-tablets/documents/src/guide.md

 To do, so it works by testing a text against astronomical tables for a given base year completely automatically, and then repeating this in a brute force fashion across a large range of possible years.

-Running *astro-tablets* requires two stages, in the first stage `generate`, a database is created containing all the necessary astronomical data for the observations in a text, using the [Skyfield](https://rhodesmill.org/skyfield/) astronomy library.
+Using *astro-tablets* requires two stages, in the 'generate' stage, a database is created containing all the necessary astronomical data for the observations in a text, using the [Skyfield](https://rhodesmill.org/skyfield/) astronomy library.

-In the second stage `query`, that database is then repeatedly queried with different base years, and a total score is computed, allowing the base years to be ranked for the best match.
+In the 'query' stage, the database is then repeatedly tested with different base years, and a total score is computed, allowing the base years to be ranked for the best match.

 ## Installation